 - 1/4 tsp pepper

-Place pie crust into a pie pan (9″ x 2″).
-Add bacon, spinach and white cheddar.
+- Place pie crust into a pie pan (9" x 2").
+Add bacon, spinach, white cheddar and caramelized onions.
 Pour egg mixture into pie pan.